Security shouldn't be a black box

 Frequently asked questions

 Is Droplana suitable for highly sensitive work (legal, financial, medical)?
-For everyday legal and financial document work — contracts, tax documents, project files, client communication — Droplana is a major upgrade over email and shared cloud drives.
-For specifically regulated work that requires certified record-keeping (e.g., HIPAA-protected health information, SEC-regulated financial communications), please confirm your specific obligations before signing up.
-We're happy to walk through what Droplana does and doesn't do.
+For sensitive document work — contracts, financial statements, NDA materials, case documents — use the Strict security level: clients access their portal only via email-verified magic link, with no shareable links of any kind.
+This ties access to email inbox control.
+For specifically regulated work requiring certified record-keeping (e.g., HIPAA-protected health information, SEC-regulated financial communications), please confirm your specific obligations before signing up — we're happy to walk through what Droplana does and doesn't do.

 Can I delete my data?
 Yes.
 You can delete individual files, delete entire client portals, or delete your full account at any time.
 Account deletion is irreversible — we do an immediate, complete hard delete: all files in object storage, all comments, all download events, all sessions, all subscription metadata.
 There is no "deleted accounts" trash.